 - Smoking Is Glamorous: Gradually deconstructed over the course of the movie.

-- Springtime for Hitler: The sarcastic ad campaign Frank throws together that he believes will get him fired, but ends up having a promotion offered instead.
+- Springtime for Hitler: The sarcastic ad campaign Frank throws together that he believes will get him fired, ends up getting him a promotion instead.

 - Wall Bang Her: Frank and April's sex scene in the kitchen, even though it's more against the countertop and cabinets rather than a wall.